SimonXVB/odin-project-repo/README.md

 # Odin Project GitHub Repo
 You can find most of my "Odin Project" projects here.
-Most of it probably isn't very good.
-Oh well.